Here's a question for you: What do you want to experience out of life?

 Financial myth #3: Emergency funds are for the paranoid

 Life often throws the most unexpected curveballs when you least expect it.
 It's how you handle the crises or difficult situations that matters.
 Having an emergency fund factored into your plan ensures that you won't panic if you hit a bump in the road.
 Ideally, you should put aside around three to six months' of your salary as an emergency fund.
 Plan on this taking around two years to realise by putting aside $100 per month.
 Do make sure you're able to meet your monthly expenses too.
 If you've already started saving, good for you.
-If not, why not make it a goal for 2014?
+If not, why not make it a goal for the year?

 Financial myth #4: Retirement is all about hobbies and vacations

 Even if retirement isn't on the horizon for you now, it's not too soon to start thinking about the golden years.
 The good news is that planning for the future isn't hard; it just needs a bit of time and thinking.
 Set long-term goals for yourself and your family: Do you want to retire in the same comfort you enjoy now?
 Take your family on a well-deserved holiday abroad?
 Create a college fund for your children, or own a second home?
 Now, decide which of these goals are non-negotiable, and which are luxuries.
 Look at your income and outgoings, and work out if you will be able to achieve these goals.
-If this seems a bit daunting, engage a reputable financial planner to assist.